This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 However, the joy of having your project recognized by the world and being able to work is even more gratifying.

-What a joy to be able to meet you at such a moment!
+It's a joy to be able to meet you at such a moment.

-Without forgetting this feeling, we continue to work hard and diligently to improve our products in our Hina Doll workshop.
+Without forgetting this feeling, we work hard and diligently to create Hina dolls at our Hina doll workshop.

 About Hagoita decorations for New Year